molily/molily.de/_testing-angular/test-suites-with-jasmine.md

 ## Efficient test suites

 When writing multiple specs in one suite, you quickly realize that the *Arrange* phase is similar or even identical across these specs.
-For example, when testing the `CounterComponent`, the *Arrange* phase always consists of creating an instance of the class and rendering the Component into the document.
+For example, when testing the `CounterComponent`, the *Arrange* phase always consists of creating a Component instance and rendering it into the document.

 <aside class="margin-note">Repetitive setup</aside>